 Encourage or develop the terms or ontology for support for cognitive disabilities so that projects like GPII and ETSI can use them.

-Develop Semantics for the content that personalization systems can no more about the content and enable adaptability of the content
+Develop Semantics for the content so that personalization systems can know more about the content and enable adaptability of the content

-Encourage development of at least one end to end solution (critical mass) that make it practical to develop additional solutions that addresses any specific point in the process.
+Encourage development of at least one end-to-end solution (critical mass) that makes it practical to develop additional solutions that address specific points in the process.

-Ensure any solutions architecture protect the user's privacy, such as client side adaptations and metadata that reflect functional requirements only.
+Ensure any solutions architecture protects the user's privacy, such as client side adaptations and metadata that reflect functional requirements only.
 We also suggest an additional issue paper on related ethics.

 End to end basic solution